svajoklis-1/BrickGame9999/README.md

 ## Deployment

 Run package.bat after building a Deploy version to pack up a release.

-Default save data is located in saveData2.ini.
-Use saveDataRestore.bat or just delete saveData.ini to bring back default values.
+Default save data file for packaging is located in project root.

 ## Development setup